Plastic litter in the ocean Rich Carey

 Ocean pollution

-Pollution has been reported to be one of the five main drivers of the current biodiversity crisis, threatening 37% of marine mammals with extinction.
+Marine pollution has been reported as one of the five main drivers of the current biodiversity crisis, threatening 37% of marine mammals with extinction.

 Kelp, Orkney, Scotland.
 Alison Moore